 St Bernard's Catholic High School is part of The Holy Spirit Umbrella Trust.
-On 1 July 2013 our Partner Primary schools: St Mary's Catholic Primary School (Herringthorpe); St Mary's Catholic Primary School (Maltby); St Gerard's Catholic Primary School; St Bede's Catholic Primary School, individually converted to academy status and joined the Umbrella Trust.
+On 1 July 2013 our Partner Primary schools: St Mary's Catholic Primary School (Herringthorpe); St Mary's Catholic Primary School (Maltby); St Gerard's Catholic Primary School, individually converted to academy status and joined the Umbrella Trust.
 St Joseph's Catholic Primary School joined the Umbrella Trust on the 1st February 2014.
 St Bernard's has a close working relationship with all of these schools.

-Details of related party transactions during the period can be found in note 22.
+Details of related party transactions during the period can be found in note 23.